MerlinFloyd/tracker/my-fullstack-app/frontend/README.md

 ## Getting Started

+0. **Install NPM**: Run 'sudo apt install npm' to install NPM for the front end

 1. **Install Dependencies**: Run `npm install` in the `frontend` directory to install the required dependencies.

 2. **Run the Application**: Use `npm start` to start the development server.
 The application will be available at `http://localhost:3000`.